shorepine/tulipcc/docs/getting_started.md

 ## Acesssories you may want

 The Tulip board you got can work on its own.
 Most people will want to add a couple of accessories to make it work even better.
+You should at least get a computer keyboard, the rest are optional.

 ### USB keyboard